Cummins, Harold School of Medicine, Tulane University, New Orleans, Louisiana.

 - Additional Readings

-All the features of the skin and its appendages that are arranged in designs, both in humans and other animals.
-Examples are scales, hairs, and feathers; coloration; and epidermal ridges of the fingers, palms, and feet.
-In its common usage, the term applies to the configurations of epidermal ridges, collectively named dermatoglyphics.
+All the features of the skin and its appendages that are arranged in designs in humans and other animals.
+Anatomical structures that display integumentary patterns include the skin (Fig. 1), scales, hairs, and feathers, as well as the epidermal ridges of the fingers, palms, and feet.
+In its common usage, integumentary patterns refer to the configurations of epidermal ridges, collectively named dermatoglyphics.
 Dermatoglyphics are characteristic of primates.
-See also: Epidermal ridges; Feather; Hair; Scale (zoology)
+See also: Epidermal ridges; Feather; Hair; Primates; Scale (zoology); Skin

 The content above is only an excerpt.